Samsung might have an affordable A-Series foldable in the works

-One of the main deterrents of purchasing a Samsung foldable, other than the dreaded crease, is the high cost.
-The company’s Z Fold 3 starts at $2,269.99, whereas the Z Flip 3 starts at $1,259.99 in Canada.
+One of the main deterrents of purchasing a Samsung foldable — other than the dreaded crease — is the high cost.
+The company’s Z Fold 3 starts at $2,269, whereas the Z Flip 3 starts at $1,259 in Canada.

 However, the days of uber-expensive foldables might soon come to an end.
 According to Twitter tipster @chunvn8888 (via Phandroid), Samsung might have plans to release an A-Series foldable in the next two to three years.